 Did I mention that Finra is an industry funded organization?

-Low and behold, the Wall Street Journal reports that 38,400 brokers have regulatory or financial red flags that don’t appear on Finra – and Bennett Broad is just one of them.
+Low and behold, the Wall Street Journal reports that 38,400 brokers have regulatory or financial red flags that don’t appear on Finra – and Bennett Broad is just one example.
 Broad, a 35 year veteran of the Wall Street game, has “faced 25 customer complaints involving alleged trading abuses, and 15 ended in payouts to clients.”
 His entire Finra rap sheet can be found here.

 What’s really amazing is that men like Broad are still allowed to work in the industry.
 Heck, the industry is littered with them.

 That is to say that the Wall Street establishment created a watchdog agency that buries a lot of criminal activity by brokers and disregards the rest.
 As a consequence, the Wall Street establishment employs too many people who have absolutely no right or credibility to manage other people’s money.
 And Wall Street doesn’t care about it, for if they did Finra rap sheets would actually mean something.

 But they don’t.
 And the reason for that is simple.

 1) mutual funds stink; 2) no one can do a better job managing your financial assets than you can because no one cares more for your financial well-being than you do; and 3) the only reason you think that you can’t invest your money successfully is because the Wall Street machine has convinced you of that falsity.

-And because the entire Wall Street mantra is built on contradicting those basic facts, fraud and deception become necessary techniques for the job.
+And because the entire Wall Street mantra is built on contradicting those irrefutable facts, fraud and deception become necessary techniques for the job.
 As a result, unethical people are naturally drawn to the opportunity that Wall Street presents.
-In fact, their seedy culture was well-chronicled in the hit movie, THE WOLF OF WALL STREET, which was written about a slimy broker named, Jordan Belfort, who scammed millions before being sent to jail.
+The seedy culture was well-chronicled in the hit movie, THE WOLF OF WALL STREET, which was written about a slimy broker named, Jordan Belfort, who scammed millions before being sent to jail.
 He may be gone from the industry for now, but his practice remains.